Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 Zinc Case Study

-One study examining the effects of zinc supplementation on the sleep quality of intensive care unit (ICU) nurses demonstrated significant improvements on sleep quality with a month’s worth of zinc supplementation as compared to placebo, suggesting that “zinc supplementation could be associated with better , subjective , and sleep latency in this group of workers.”
+One study examining the effects of zinc supplementation on the sleep quality of intensive care unit (ICU) nurses demonstrated significant improvements on sleep quality with a month’s worth of zinc supplementation as compared to placebo.
+The authors concluded that zinc supplementation may improve subjective sleep quality and sleep latency in the group of workers.
+(19, 20)

 Well-known water-soluble vitamins associated with enhanced vitality and elevated mood, B-vitamins involve a complex of eight essential compounds, including: